 You are probably wondering what to do or where to start.
 First of all, fix yourself.
 I don’t care if it’s your health, your job, or your mental state.
 Whatever it was that derailed your finances, fix that.
+But if you’re looking to boost your mental health, then check out this Cortexi review here for more info!
 Work on that first.

 Forget about your debt until you have done that.
 Choose yourself.
 Fuck your credit, the collection calls, interest, late fees, penalties, the collection notices and whoever tells you it’s wrong.
 It’s all natural and part of the collection cycle, your creditors will be fine.